 Toddler Diarrhea Duration: What’s Typical?

-If your toddler experiences loose stools beyond two weeks (chronic diarrhea), this signals an underlying problem needing specialist investigation such as stool tests, blood work, or allergy screening.
+If your toddler experiences loose stools beyond two weeks, this is considered prolonged or chronic diarrhea and may signal an underlying problem needing specialist investigation such as stool tests, blood work, or allergy screening.

 This table provides an overview but remember each child varies; always consult your healthcare provider for personalized advice.